ariattt/StochasticProcess/README.md

-# Stochastic HW4 Coding Par
+# Stochastic HW4 Coding Part
 The output is appended at the end of the python file